to Nancy at Vanities Spa!

-My first inspiration came from my Mother.
+My first inspiration came from my Mother, my muse.
 As a child, watching her morning and evening beauty routines, I developed my fascination with the smells, textures and lusciousness of this wonderful world of skin care.
-Now, many years later, I can see proof of her commitment: she's looking younger every year!
+Her daily routines paid off - she looked younger and younger every year!

-In 1982, during my senior year of high school, I began Cosmetology College (mornings in high school; afternoons at cosmetology - thanks Ms. Gabbard).
-I earned my Apprentice License, then worked in a hair salon (Command Performance on Richmond Road - for those who remember), for six months until I could take my final exam.
+In January 1982, during my senior year of high school, I began Cosmetology College (mornings in high school; afternoons at cosmetology - thanks Ms. Nedra Gabbard!).
+I was graduated on April 8, 1983 and needed to work as an apprentice before sitting for my final exam.
+I apprenticed at a hair salon (Command Performance on Richmond Road - for those who remember), for six months until I could take my final exam.
 During this time I taught makeup and hair at Lexington's Vogue School of Modeling.
-Previous to that I had been a student at Louisville's Barbizon School of Modeling.
-Where at an age when the students didn't even have a driver's license, we were painted up like floozies and would walk (clip-clop) through the mall in our short skirts and high heels to eat lunch --- if we could get the food past our intense RED lipstick!
-(What a funny memory.
-What stories to tell!)

 On February 14, 1984, I was granted a Masters License in Cosmetology and was ready to roll ... literally.

 By the end of February 1984, I was on the road to Los Angeles to pursue my dream of becoming a Hollywood Make-up Artist.
-L.A. was an exotic blend of fun and excitement; extraordinary learning opportunities; and some tough lessons; that when combined together, created one of the most magical experiences of my life.
-I was SO fortunate to work with and learn from some of the legends in our field - PLUS many celebrities!
+L.A. was an exotic blend of fun and excitement; extraordinary learning opportunities; and some tough lessons that when combined together, created one of the most magical experiences of my life.
+I was so fortunate to work with and learn from some of the legends in our field - PLUS many celebrities!
 Interested in a little name dropping?
 I worked with Tina Cassaday of Beverly Hills, and we drove her Porsche to Malibu to work on Michael Landon in one of his homes!
-Janet Leigh would come into the salon as would Michael's wife.
+Janet Leigh (starred in the movie Psycho; Jamie Lee Curtis' Mom) would come into the salon as would Michael's wife.
 In other salons, I worked on British comedienne Tracey Ullman, 80's Punk Goddess Dale Bozzio (the Original Lady Gaga!), and actress Katey Sagal from Married with Children.
 I took professional makeup classes from Victoria Jackson before she launched her mega-successful infomercial.
 Learned how to do the perfect eyebrow from Michael Westmore - from the legendary film makeup family.
 Nearly got to work on a movie, but it was shelved before we started filming (bummer.)
-Did makeup for some Playboy wanna-bees.
+Did makeup for some Playboy 'wannabes'.
 Met many rock stars and generally had A LOT of FUN being a California Girl for a while.